 Cat6 is a standardized cable for Gigabit Ethernet and other network physical layers that is backward compatible with the Cat5/5e and Cat3 cable standards.
-Compared with Cat5 and Cat5e, Cat6 features more stringent specifications for crosstalk and system noise.
+Compared with Cat5 and Cat5e, cable Cat6 features more stringent specifications for crosstalk and system noise.
 The cable standard provides the performance of up to 250 MHz and is suitable for 10BASE-T, 100BASE-TX (Fast Ethernet), 1000BASE-T/1000BASE-TX (Gigabit Ethernet).
-We may notice that both Cat5e and Cat6 can support Gigabit Ethernet, however, Cat6 is certified for Gigabit networking and will perform better over longer distances.
+We may notice that both Cat5e and Cat6 cables can support Gigabit Ethernet, however, Cat6 is certified for Gigabit networking and will perform better over longer distances.
 So choosing the Cat6 cable will be more stable to meet the Gigabit needs.
 But one thing you should keep in mind is that your network is only as fast as your slowest component, so unless every piece of your network (routers, cables, etc.) supports Gigabit Ethernet, you will not be able to reach those speeds.

 The latest standard from the TIA for enhanced performance standards for twisted pair cable systems was defined in February 2009 in ANSI/TIA-568-C.1.
 According to this standard, Cat6a is also called Augmented Cat6, which is 10-Gigabit Ethernet over a copper proposal to the Cat6 standard.
 Category 6a performs at improved specifications, in particular in the area of alien crosstalk as compared to Cat6, which exhibited high alien noise in high frequencies.
 Cat6 specifies cable operating at the minimum frequency of 500 MHz—twice that of Cat 6, for both shielded and unshielded.
 It can support future 10 Gb/s applications up to the maximum distance of 100 meters on a 4-connector channel.
-Compared with the Cat6, Cat6a is more effective and flexible.
+Compared with Cat6, Cat6a patch cable is more effective and flexible.
 As 10G is more and more widely used, Cat6a will become more and more popular.

-Cat7 cables are designed to support much higher frequency signals than Cat5e and Cat6.
+Cat7 cable is designed to support much higher frequency signals than Cat5e and Cat6.
 This allows Cat7 cabling to carry a larger amount of information.
 Cat7 cables are also able to better protect the signals traveling over the cables.
 The shielding, as well as the tighter twists of the pairs in Cat7 cables, lessen the effects of crosstalk and EMI.
 Cat7 cables are commonly terminated using a GG45 connector, which is a connector that it backward compatible with the 8p8c RJ45 connectors used on Cat6 or Cat5e cables.
 The GG45 connector has four additional conductors that provide support for frequencies of up to 600MHz.
 The higher frequencies allow Cat 7 cables to support 10-Gigabit Ethernet.
 Currently, Cat7 is not widely adopted.
 Cat5e and Cat6 solutions sufficiently support the bandwidth requirements of today’s data centers, networks, and end users.
 Using Cat7 for a connection to a desktop would be unnecessary because the bandwidth would not be utilized.
 It may also be an unnecessary expense for many data center applications for the same reason.
 However, as technology advances and requirements increase, Cat7 cables will become more relevant in the data center and desktop connections.

 Some specifications for Cat5, Cat6, and Cat7 have been introduced above, then I will show you a table to give a detailed comparison over Cat 5 vs cat6 vs cat7.
 From the table below, you can see their differences more clearly: